Gari Ledyard: Biography

-Ledyard was born while his family happened to be in Syracuse for work during the Depression.
+Gari Keith Ledyard was born in Syracuse, New York in 1932, while his family happened to be in Syracuse for work during the Depression.
 He grew up in Detroit and Ann Arbor, Michigan, and moved with his family to San Rafael, California, in 1948.
 After high school, he attended the University of Michigan and San Francisco State College, but did not do well, and in 1953 he joined the army to avoid the draft.
 Luckily, he missed so much basic training due to illness that he had to repeat it, and during that time opportunities opened up for language training, one of his interests.

-He was scheduled for one year intensive Russian language training at the Army Language School in Monterey, but was soon reassigned to Korean.
+Ledyard was scheduled for one year intensive Russian language training at the Army Language School in Monterey, but was soon reassigned to Korean.
 He graduated too high in his class to be sent to Korea, but after a few months was able to get a posting in Tokyo in July 1955, and then a transfer to Seoul in November.
 While there, he looked up the families of his Korean teachers, ate in town, and taught at the American Language Institute.
 When his superiors found out, he was accused of fraternization and reassigned to Tokyo, after only nine months in Korea, and returned to the US in December.